isomerpages/moe-sls/_teacher-user-guide/Author/Add Multi Part Questions.md

 <ul>
 <li>Marks - You may set the marks of each sub-question individually, as documented on individual questions pages.</li>
 <li><p>Number of Tries - You may also set the number of tries allowed at the entire Multi-Part Question.</p>
-<p>  Note: If your Multi-Part Question contains any Free-Response Question or Audio-Response Question, the default is one try.</p>
+	<p><u>Note</u>: If your Multi-Part Question contains any Free-Response Question or Audio-Response Question, the default is one try.</p>
 </li>
 <li><p>Click here for adding questions in a Quiz.</p>
 </li>